 Consumer credit protections: Know your rights

-As credit became a larger part of the modern economy over the past several decades, the federal government began to pass legislation designed to protect consumers and ensure they were treated fairly.
-Consumer credit protection legislation sets boundaries for everything from credit card fees to interest rate hikes — and these laws even specify what goes into our credit report.
-In times of economic uncertainty, consumer credit protections prevent lenders from taking advantage of consumers who might be experiencing financial difficulty.
+Consumer credit protection legislation sets boundaries for everything from credit card fees to interest rate raises.
+These laws even specify some of what goes into our credit reports.
+And in times of economic uncertainty, consumer credit protections prevent lenders from taking advantage of consumers who might be experiencing financial difficulty.

-Here’s a quick overview of major credit card legislation, a summary of your rights under each act and some tips on what you can do if you are having trouble making your credit card payments during times of financial hardship.
+Want to know more about your credit card rights?
+Here’s an overview of major credit card legislation, a summary of your rights under each act and a few tips on what you can do if you’re having trouble making your credit card payments during times of financial hardship.

 Credit CARD Act

-The Credit Card Accountability Responsibility and Disclosure Act, commonly referred to as the Credit CARD Act, is one of the biggest credit reform bills in recent history.
+The Credit Card Accountability Responsibility and Disclosure Act [PDF], commonly referred to as the Credit CARD Act, is one of the biggest credit reform bills in recent history.
 Passed in 2009, the Credit CARD Act provides a number of consumer credit protections, including:

-- Interest rate protections: Creditors must provide consumers with 45 days’ notification before increasing interest rates and can only increase interest rates on existing balances in certain situations (such as when a zero percent intro APR offer ends).
+- Interest rate protections: Creditors must provide consumers with a notification 45 days before increasing interest rates and can only increase interest rates on existing balances in certain situations (such as when a 0 percent intro APR offer ends).

 - Fee protections: Creditors can only charge one over-limit fee per billing cycle and are limited in the number and amount of late fees they can charge.